Hawaii Supreme Court orders the release of some OCCC inmates by Wednesday

 Those who will be released are subjected to conditions.

-If the inmate has not received a positive COVID-19 test result, is not pending the result of a test that was taken and is not showing symptoms may be released.
-The inmate will also have to share current contact information, including a home address.
+If the inmate has not received a positive COVID-19 test result, is not pending the result of a test that was taken and is not showing symptoms, the inmate may be released.
+The inmate will also have to share current contact information, which includes a home address.

-Once released, the inmate will have to quarantine for 14 days and will have to wear a mask and social distance.
+Once released, inmates will have to quarantine for 14 days and will have to wear a mask and social distance.

 As a part of their release, the pretrial detainee will have to appear at the Honolulu District Court on February 17, 2021 at 8:30 a.m. unless ordered otherwise.
 If they do not appear, it may result in further charges, which includes criminal contempt.